 Concurrent Retirement and Disability Pay (CRDP)Concurrent Retirement and Disability Pay (CRDP) allows military retirees to receive both military retired pay and Veterans Affairs (VA) compensation.
 This was prohibited until the CRDP program began on January 1, 2004.

 CRDP is a "phase in" of benefits that gradually restores a retiree's VA disability offset.
-This means that an eligible retiree's retired pay will gradually increase each year until the phase in is complete in 2014.
+This means that an eligible retiree's retired pay will gradually increase each year until the phase in is complete effective January 2014.

 You do not need to apply for CRDP.
 If qualified, you will be enrolled automatically.